 Over the decades, researchers have conducted numerous studies on the effectiveness of canalith repositioning maneuvers.
 This type of treatment is quite successful, with an average success rate of 80%.

 Many healthcare providers recommend the Epley maneuver as the first line of treatment for BPPV.

 Risks / Benefits

-What are the advantages of a canalith repositioning procedure (CRP)?
+What are the advantages of the Epley maneuver?

-What are the complications of a canalith repositioning procedure (CRP)?
+What are the risks or complications of the Epley maneuver?